yeo32cjf/evalLaTeX/README.md

 - latexEquation : Another intuitive name of the type eTree.

 ## Caution
-All calculation is performed in real space $\R$.
+All calculation is performed in real space $\mathbb{R}$.
 Independent variables must be in domain of a function.
 ```C++
 latexEquation* w = new latexEquation("\\sqrt{x}");    // h(x)=\\sqrt{x}
 double w1 = w->calculate(-1);    //h1 = \\sqrt{-1}  (error)